PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * DTC reader
 * XDF file downloader
 * More options for saving data logs
+  * The data logger should be able to log twice as many parameters
   * control via cruise enable/disable
   * tap cruise button to save the last few seconds of log
   * auto-save last few seconds based on PCM data (knock retard) or CAN message